solana-foundation/mucho/README.md

 npx mucho token --help
 ```

+**Considerations:**

+- All `mucho token` commands will use the `--keypair` wallet as the transaction
+  fee payer.
+Defaults to the Solana CLI wallet (`~/.config/solana/id.json`).

 ### token create

 Create a new token on the Solana blockchain, including adding metadata to the
-token for viewing in explorer's and wallets.
+token for viewing on explorers and in wallets.

 ```shell
 npx mucho token create --url devnet \